indexeddbshim/IndexedDBShim/README.md

 line will patch many known problems and add missing features.
 For example, on Internet Explorer, this will add support for compound keys.

+If `CFG.addNonIDBGlobals` has been set (e.g., on the `initialConfig` argument of `setGlobalVars`), the other non-IndexedDB shims necessitated by this library will be polyfilled as possible on the chosen "global" (i.e., `Event`, `DOMException`, and `DOMStringList`).
+Mostly useful for testing.

 ### shimIndexedDB.\__forceClose(connIdx, msg)

 The spec anticipates the [closing of a database connection with a forced flag](http://w3c.github.io/IndexedDB/#steps-for-closing-a-database-connection).